 What Are Special Equipment Slots in Escape from Tarkov?

-You might have been experiencing problems like finishing quests wherein you need to buy a specific item and place them on the desired quest location.
-These can be things like markers, wi-fi cameras, spec tools, and many more things to come.
+You might have been experiencing problems like finishing quests when you need to be carrying a variety of items like markers, wi-fi cameras, spec tools, and many other things too.

-Special equipment slots have been added in patch 12.12.30, but what exactly are these special equipment slots in Escape from Tarkov for?
+Special equipment slots were added in patch 12.12.30, but what exactly are these special equipment slots in Escape from Tarkov for?

 These special equipment slots can hold items like quest markers, wi-fi cameras, rangefinders, compasses, and other quest items not included in the special quest inventory.